What is a Hyperscale Cloud Data Center?

 It’s simple enough, but these types of HVAC systems take up space.
 When simultaneously trying to maximize space for servers, fitting everything perfectly can take a lot of work.

 Data centers often use an amount of electricity that could power a whole city.
 A data center in Virginia, for instance, was the first to reach 1 gigawatts of capacity which could power 700,000 homes.
 This drives operators to build in an area where electricity is cheap and generated from sustainable sources.

-Most of the largest hyperscale centers are operated by companies like Yahoo, Facebook, Microsoft, Apple and Google.
-Still there are companies like Switch who operate gigantic hyperscale data centers and rent out to many large corporations.
+Most of the largest hyperscale centers are operated by companies such as Google, Amazon, Apple, Facebook, and Microsoft.
+There are even companies like Switch who operate huge hyperscale data centers to rent out for large corporations.

-Switch operates the largest data center campus in the world, located in Tahoe, NV and helps companies like Charter, Qualcomm, Bungie and McAfee deploy colocation solutions.
+Switch operates the largest data center campus in the world, located in Tahoe, NV.
+They helps companies such as Charter, Qualcomm, Bungie and McAfee deploy colocation solutions.
 These are companies who need to manage their customers’ delicate information but don’t have enough of an incentive to build their own top tier data center.